How to Make a Fairy Garden House – Free Template

 Glue small pebbles to the chimney.

-After your roof, and two sides have fully dried, you’re ready to assemble the house.
+After the roof, and two sides have fully dried, you’re ready to assemble the house.
 Start by taping the sides of the house together using packing tape along the back.

 Horizontal photo showing fairy garden house being taped together.